 I had both controls held as the start light turned green, and was seriously impressed by the initial acceleration which was perfectly smooth and for the average reader indistinguishable in force from attractions from Intamin and Premier Rides.
 However the thrill was quickly cut short as the brakes were slammed on prior to the corner, cutting about two thirds of the speed, throwing me back into my seat, and eliminating any hope of laterals.
 Much to my consternation the rest of the forty second long ride was essentially equivalent to what we'd watched; the obviously capable hardware was being throttled aggressively to the point that the overall experience was not particularly good.
 While Maurer Rides is to be applauded for creating something new there remains much to be done before the Spike Coaster concept becomes anything more than a curiosity.
 With luck the programming will be tuned over time to make things run better.

-Also new this year is Kids Spin (#2337), an extended version of the now-ubiquitous Compact Spinning Coaster from SBF Visa.
+Also new this year is Kids Spin (#2340), an "three loop" version of the now-ubiquitous Compact Spinning Coaster from SBF Rides.
 The genre, introduced less than four years ago, is by some margin the most successful new product line that I can think of in my time as an enthusiast, with a total of forty-five examples listed in RCDB as of this writing and likely others that the community has yet to locate.
 This particular installation had a reasonable amount of spinning over its five lap cycle, and its appearance had novelty value too thanks to black and white spotted cars on neon green track.
 There were a few minor bumps around the course but nothing unmanageable.

 From there we wandered across to Sky Wheel, the prototype installation of the Maurer Sky Loop, which we were pleasantly surprised to find operating without retrofitted seat belts.
 Megan commented that the ride was one of the few that she finds genuinely frightening as for a few seconds at the apex one's very life is entirely beholden to the skills of the park maintenance department.
 We decided that we'd sit in the back row, something that I've not done previously, and from that location the experience was respectable enough, marred only by the continuous tightening of the lap bar.
 The issue with the brakes on my last visit had been corrected in the intervening years, and thus we were lowered gently back to earth after one complete circuit of the track.